elastx/elx-docs/content/en/docs/dbaas/guides/backup-and-restore-cli.md

 mariadb-dump -h mydatabaseserver -B mydatabase --quick --single-transaction --skip-lock-tables > dump.sql
 ```

 > It is not recommended to specify the password via the command line.
 Consider using an option file instead, by default the client checks the user's home directory for a file named `.my.cnf`.
-You can read more about Option Files in the official documentation linked under [MariaDB Documentation](#mariadb-documentation).
+You can read more about option files in the official documentation linked under [MariaDB Documentation](#mariadb-documentation).

 ### Restore
 To restore the database from the dump file we will use the tool `mariadb` that is also included in the MariaDB client package.